 In contrast to the case of representational individuation, the answer is positive.
-For unlike the case of representation, the teleofunctions that intermediate computational states and processes have-according to the teleomechanistic view of computation-are to compute simpler input-output functions that together make up the complex algorithm from sensory input to motor output performed by the whole system.
-The teleomechanistic view bestows on intermediate subsystems the teleofunction to manipulate in specific ways the inputs they receive-individuated non-semantically, in terms of functional or physical states-and generate outputs to be fed to downstream computational subsystems.
-These bestowals of computational function are explanatorily powerful.
+For unlike the case of representation, the teleofunctions that intermediate computational states and process have - according to the teleomechanistic view of computation - are to compute simpler input-output functions that together make up the complex algorithm from sensory input to motor output performed by the whole system.
+The teleomechanistic view bestows on intermediate subsystems the teleofunction to manipulate in specific ways the inputs they receive - individuated non-semantically, in terms of functional or physical states - and generate outputs to be fed to downstream computational subsystems.
+These bestowals of computational theories also rely on external behaviour in order to be stow teleofunctions on systems, and thus would also be vulnerable to the problem.

+function are explanatorily powerful.
 They help explain how the system comes to implement the complicated algorithm that leads from sensory input and internal states to behaviour by recognising the small, partial computational contributions that intermediate states and processes internal to the system make, and which together come to compose the overall function that the whole system computes.
-While in the case of teleo-based theories of representation, as Cao (2012) argues, we end up with content ascriptions that have little to no explanatory purchase, the teleomechanistic view provides computational ascriptions that play a distinctive explanatory role: they reveal the typically many-stepped, richly-branched algorithm that leads from sensory stimulus to motor behaviour.
+While in the case of teleo-based theories of representation, as Cao (2012) argues, we end up with content ascriptions that have little to no explanatory purchase, the teleomechanistic view provides computational ascriptions that play a distinctive explanatory role: they reveal the typically many-stepped richly-branched algorithm that leads from sensory stimulus to motor behaviour.